xDarkheim/DarkheimWeb/README.md

     ('admin_email', 'admin@example.com');
     ```

-4.  **Permissions**: Ensure the web server has appropriate write permissions for any directories that require it (e.g., if you plan to have file uploads or a server-side cache).
+6.  **Permissions**: Ensure the web server has appropriate write permissions for any directories that require it (e.g., if you plan to have file uploads, a server-side cache, or log directories).

-5.  **Dependencies**: If there are PHP dependencies managed by Composer (currently no `composer.json` is listed), run `composer install`.
-6.  **Access**: Open the application in your browser, pointing to your `public/` directory (e.g., `http://localhost/lab/public/` or your configured virtual host like `http://darkheim.lab/`).
+7.  **Access**: Open the application in your browser, pointing to your `public/` directory (e.g., `http://localhost/lab/public/` or your configured virtual host like `http://darkheim.lab/`).

 ## Usage

 *   **Browse Content**: Navigate to pages like Home (`/`), News (`/index.php?page=news`), About (`/index.php?page=about`), and Contact (`/index.php?page=contact`).
 *   **User Accounts**:
     *   Register for a new account via `/index.php?page=register`.
+You will receive a verification email.
     *   Login to an existing account via `/index.php?page=login`.
+    *   If you forget your password, use the "Forgot Password" link on the login page.
     *   Access your dashboard at `/index.php?page=account_dashboard` after logging in.
     *   Manage your profile, articles (if applicable by role), and settings through the account pages.
 *   **Admin Functions**: Users with the 'admin' role can access: